raae/queen.raae.codes/content/emails-queen/2022/12/01-url-based-pagination/index.md

 The path `/app/filter/unfollowed` in the above example prints out "Your selected filter is unfollowed" twice as I wanted to show that the selected filter is available both in `props.filter` and `props.params.filter`.

-To add pagination, we need to add another level in our file system:
+For pagination, we need to add another level in our file system:

 ```jsx
 // ./src/pages/app/filter/[filter]/[...page].js 👈👈👈